Alan Carr

 Alan Graham Carr (born 14 June 1976) is an English comedian, broadcaster, writer, and television personality.
 His breakthrough was in 2001, winning the City Life Best Newcomer of the Year and the BBC New Comedy Awards.
 In the ensuing years, Carr's career burgeoned on the Manchester comedy circuit before he became known for co-hosting the comedy variety show The Friday Night Project (2006–2009) with Justin Lee Collins.
-This led to the release of a short-lived entertainment show Alan Carr's Celebrity Ding Dong (2008), and he went on to host the comedy chat show Alan Carr: Chatty Man (2009–2016).
-Since 2017, Carr often stands in as a team captain on the comedy panel show 8 Out of 10 Cats Does Countdown.
-In 2019, he became a judge on the reality competition series RuPaul's Drag Race UK.
-In 2025, Carr was a contestant of the first series of the reality show The Celebrity Traitors, which he won.
+This led to the release of a short-lived entertainment show Alan Carr's Celebrity Ding Dong (2008), and he went on to host the award-winning comedy chat show Alan Carr: Chatty Man (2009–2017).

+Carr's other television work includes being a team captain on the comedy panel show 8 Out of 10 Cats Does Countdown (2017–2018), judging the reality competition series RuPaul's Drag Race UK (2019–present), starring in the sitcom Changing Ends (2023–present), and winning the first series of the reality show The Celebrity Traitors (2025).
+From 2009 to 2012, he hosted the radio show Going Out with Alan Carr on BBC Radio 2.

-Carr hosted the radio show Going Out with Alan Carr on BBC Radio 2 (2009–2012), as well as releasing his autobiographical book Look Who It Is!
-(2008), and going on three arena stand-up comedy tours: Tooth Fairy Live (2007), Spexy Beast Live (2011) and Yap, Yap, Yap!
-(2015).
-He has won three British Comedy Awards, two National Television Awards, and a BAFTA TV Award.
+Carr has written and performed five stand-up comedy tours: Tooth Fairy Live (2007), Spexy Beast Live (2011), Yap, Yap, Yap!
+(2015), Not Again, Alan!
+(2020–2021), and Regional Trinket (2021–2023).
+In 2008, he released his autobiographical book Look Who It Is!.
+Carr has won three British Comedy Awards, three National Television Awards, and two BAFTA TV Awards.

-Early life
+Early life and education

 Alan Graham Carr was born on 14 June 1976, in Weymouth, Dorset, elder son of Christine and Graham Carr, and spent the majority of his childhood in Northampton.
 His father, Graham, whose family comes from the North East of England, is a former Northampton Town manager and Newcastle United chief scout.
 Carr has a younger brother, Gary.

 Carr went to Weston Favell Upper School in Northampton and graduated from Middlesex University with a 2:1 BA (Hons) degree in Drama and Theatre Studies.

 After completing his degree in his early 20s, Carr moved to Manchester, aspiring to be a comedian.
 He lived in Chorlton-cum-Hardy after which he moved to Stretford, which he cites as an inspiration for his comedic work.
 Carr worked in a call centre for five years and performed on the comedy circuit in his spare time, before moving into comedy as a full-time career.